gemfire/gemfire-developer-website/content/blog/calculating-gatewaysender-event-queue-transmission-processing-times/index.md

 ---
+title: Calculating GatewaySender Times
 date: 2020-12-01
-description: This article describes how to implement a GatewayEventFilter to calculate WAN statistics using a custom VMware GemFire Statistics object.
 lastmod: '2021-04-22'
-title: Calculating GatewaySender Times
-topicgroups: "Products"
-grouptitle: "Calculating GatewaySender Times"
-layout: topic
-icon: messaging
 team:
 - Barry Oglesby
 type: blog
+description: This article describes how to implement a GatewayEventFilter to calculate WAN statistics using a custom VMware GemFire Statistics object.
 ---

 ## Introduction